Kkartik14/Audio-System/README.md

 # Audio-System

 ### File-Division
-`approach-1_1.py` is for the approach-1 but it makes splits/chunks as per user defined timespan in real time `approach-1_2.py` is for the approach-1 but it makes splits/chunks as per user defined time duration and divides the chunks based on conclusion of sentences/words in real time
+`approach-1_1.py` is for the approach-1 but it makes splits/chunks as per user defined timespan in real time.

+`approach-1_2.py` is for the approach-1 but it makes splits/chunks as per user defined time duration and divides the chunks based on conclusion of sentences/words in real time.

-`approach-2.py` is according to the approach 2nd as mentioned in scope of work file
+`approach-2.py` is according to the approach 2nd as mentioned in scope of work file.

 ## **Installation Instructions**